Cathedral Lakes, located near Tuolumne Meadows in Yosemite National Park, is a must-visit destination for hikers and backpackers. π

 Around the 2.8-mile mark, the trail begins a gentle descent through a rocky, shaded forest, offering a change of scenery.

+At the 3-mile mark, youβll arrive at the Lower and Upper Cathedral Lakes junction.
 Veer to the right and follow the spur trail towards Lower Cathedral Lake.

 Lower Cathedral Lake

 The Lower Cathedral Lake is about half a mile from the trail junction.
+This lake sits at 9,290 feet in elevation.
+Remember to stay hydrated and take rest breaks!

+The short walk takes you through a peaceful forest before opening up into a large meadow.
 Depending on the season and water levels, you may need to cross a few small streams on your way.

 Just hop over the trickling creeks and head toward the granite shores, where you’ll find breathtaking 360-degree views.

 The meadow itself is often a highlight, especially when vibrant green grasses surround the meandering streams.
+Once at the lakeshore, be sure to look back toward the towering Cathedral Peak.

 For a more rewarding perspective, I highly recommend walking to the far side of the lake.

-From there, you’ll not only enjoy a better view of Cathedral Peak but also take in sweeping vistas of the surrounding granite high country and Tenaya Lake in the distance.
+From there, youβll not only enjoy a better view of Cathedral Peak but also take in sweeping vistas of the surrounding granite high country and Tenaya Lake in the distance.

 Upper Cathedral Lake

+Let’s explore the Upper Cathedral Lake next!
 Retrace your steps back to the junction and take a right onto the John Muir Trail (heading south) towards the lake.

+Upper Cathedral Lake is also about half a mile from the trail junction.
 The trail involves an initial descent then a bit more uphill climbing before leveling out as you approach the lake.

 Once you arrive, head straight to the far side of the lake for an amazing view of Cathedral Peak from a different angle.